carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-unhandled-self-assignment.rst

 .. option:: WarnOnlyIfThisHasSuspiciousField

-  When non-zero, the check will warn only if the container class of the copy assignment operator has any suspicious fields (pointer or C array).
-This option is set to `1` by default.
+  When `true`, the check will warn only if the container class of the copy assignment operator has any suspicious fields (pointer or C array).
+This option is set to `true` by default.